blizzard-gov/m/README.md

 ### Simultaneous Multi-Threading (AMD Only!)
 Explanation: Utilizes the Simultaneous Multi-Threading technology available on AMD processors to enhance multi-threaded performance, resulting in smoother gameplay on compatible systems.

-# Boost Your Fortnite Experience with Advanced Technology
+# Technology Used

 Upgrade your Fortnite adventure with the power of Hyper Fortnite Booster.
 This innovative tool combines the strengths of C++, Python, and C# programming languages to enhance your gaming journey.
-Let's explore the details:
+Let's explore the details

 ### C++: Fine-Tuned Control